 In addition to academic progress, all other areas of the pupil or student progress is tracked and monitored.
-We have a robust Pastoral Pathway which includes the Learning and Inclusion Leads, Learning Mentors, Form Tutors, Therapists, and Residential staff.
+We have a robust Pastoral Pathway which includes the Learning and Inclusion Leads, Learning Mentors, Form Tutors and Therapists.
 St Dominic’s has a registered school nurse who oversees physical and mental well-being, coordinates dispensing of medication, provides training to staff and supports the curriculum in relevant areas.

 Our specialist services and setting

-Experienced SEN teachers, Speech and Language Therapists, Occupational Therapists (including SI trained), qualified Residential Care Staff, registered nurse who is able to access other services including a local GP and CAMHS, Learning Mentors.
+We have a team of experienced SEN teachers, Speech and Language Therapists, Occupational Therapists (including SI trained), Learning Mentors and a registered nurse who is able to access other services including a local GP and CAMHS.
 There are links with local colleges, other schools and Pathways Advisors.
-We are appointing a Careers and Education Guidance professional to work with individuals and groups of pupils and students across the key stages to ensure appropriate options, college placements and work experience prepares all pupils and students’ life and the world of work beyond St Dominic’s.
+We have a Careers and Education Guidance professional who works with individuals and groups of pupils and students across the key stages to ensure appropriate options, college placements and work experience prepares all pupils and students’ for life and the world of work beyond St Dominic’s.

-There is an on-going programme of In Service training for all staff, including safeguarding, MAPA, medication training.
+There is an on-going programme of In Service training for all staff, including safeguarding, MAPA and medication training.
 The school delivers training on autism and the effects of complex learning difficulties on learning and achievement and how to remove these barriers.
-The whole school approach to teaching pupils and students with ASD has been endorsed by the NAS through the Autism Accreditation Award.
+The whole school approach to teaching pupils and students with ASD has been endorsed by the National Autistic Society through the Autism Accreditation Award.
 External links to training include attending conferences and training programmes, such as ICAN, NAPLIC, LiLaC, NAS and NASS.